 In order for a busy Mom to be able to manage her family, her home, and her career- she needs to know what her commitments are- her own appointments, those she needs to take her kids to, deadlines for projects, etc. It must be recorded somewhere- and all be available in one place so she can see a clear picture of what is required for each day.
 Post it notes left all over her computer, a sports calendar that lives only on the fridge door, and separate systems for work and home make staying on top of everything extremely challenging.

-If you are in the market for a new calendar system- check out this post: The 10 Best Family Calendars for 2017!
+If you are looking for a new calendar system- check out this post: The 10 Best Family Calendars!

 #2 Take time each week to plan ahead

-I am a huge fan of taking an hour on a Sunday afternoon to sit down, look at my calendar, look at my to do list, and give some about steps I should be taking this week towards my overall goals… and figure out “what” I am going to do “when” during the week ahead.
+I am a huge fan of taking an hour on a Sunday afternoon to sit down, look at my calendar, look at my to-do list, and give some thought to the steps I should be taking this week to work towards my bigger goals.

-I will print a copy of that week's calendar in a list format, and then start penciling in work projects, phone calls I need to make, errands I need to run, etc. The idea is for me to get it all down in one place so that each morning I have a complete list of what I would like to accomplish each day.
+I will print a copy of that week's calendar in a list format, and then using my work-life-balance planner, I will start penciling in work projects, phone calls I need to make, errands I need to run, etc. The idea is for me to get it all down in one place so that each morning I have a complete list of what I would like to accomplish each day.